turingaicloud/tcloud-sdk/README.md

 + Datasets

-  In this section, you can specify the needed CityNet dataset name, and tcloud will help place the dataset access in `TACC_USERDIR`.
+  In this section, you can specify your required CityNet dataset name, and tcloud will help place the dataset access in `TACC_USERDIR`.
 You can view the table of CityNet datasets at [CityNet Dataset Info](https://docs.google.com/spreadsheets/d/18qi2YpYvuXkWns7KY9pHYQclhS1Yyt5ysqgZ4plYcTg/edit#gid=0).

   ~~~yaml
   datasets: